rtous/fo/docs/first_steps.md

 	tar -tvf sesion1.tar

-## 7. Debugging the code with Nemiver
+## 8. Debugging the code with Nemiver

 Using a debugger could seem not necessary at this point, as you can debug your first programs with print statements or by commenting parts of your code.
 However, debugging will be the task to which you will invest the most part of your time as a programmer, and it's important to do it efficiently.
 So, it's recommended to start using a debugger from the very beginning.

-Professional programmers usually edit and debug their code with an Integrated Development Environment such as NetBeans, Visual Studio Code, etc. However, here it will be more productive to make use of a more lightweight too like Nemiver.
+Professional programmers usually edit and debug their code with an Integrated Development Environment such as NetBeans, Visual Studio Code, etc. However, here it will be more productive to make use of a more lightweight tool like Nemiver.

 In order to be able to debug a C program with Nemiver you need to add "-g" option when compiling: